Turn animal by-products into high valuable proteins and Fats

 Rendering is safe & essential

-Advantages of rendering
+Benefits of rendering

-In the absence of the rendering industry, the cost of waste disposal of waste animal material would be very high and would place a significant economic and environmental burden on areas involved in industrial scale slaughtering.
+Without the rendering industry, the cost of waste disposal of waste animal material would be very high and would place a significant economic and environmental burden on areas involved in industrial scale slaughtering.

 • Helps food recovery hierarchy by recycling animal by-products